ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/annotations-documentation-and-comments.md

     |};
     ```

-* If the fields has attached metadata leave spaces between each field declaration to improve readability.
+* If the fields have annotations, you could introduce empty lines in between field definitions to improve readability.

     **Example,**